 Once you are ready to get back on the bike, you’ll want to resume training and be smart about it.
 Although it’s tempting to dive in right away, you don’t want to overexert yourself, set yourself back, or worse, risk injury again.

 Using an indoor trainer after a cycling injury is recommended because trainers take variables like traffic, weather conditions, and accidents out of the equation.
 While this doesn’t mean you should never go on an outdoor ride, it does mean that while fresh from recovery, indoor trainers are a safer bet.

 The other aspect of an indoor trainer is its accessibility.
 When you are recovering from an injury you want the ability to jump off the bike and rest if you are experiencing discomfort.
 Or have the option to work on small rides at a time.

 A general rule of thumb for many cyclists is that however much time you were out from the injury will be the amount of time it takes to get back to where you were before the injury.
 While you are getting back into it, we recommend spending at least the first half of that time on an indoor trainer.

 Want to ride on an indoor trainer and explore the world?
 Check out Vingo for indoor trainers.

-Another great thing to do after (or even depending on the injury sometimes while recovering) is cross-training.
+Another great thing to do after (or even, depending on the cycling injury, sometimes while recovering) is cross-training.
 Cross-training can help you build up other muscles that support your biking.

-Here are a couple of our personal favorites (but know there are many more!)
+Here are a couple of our personal favorites (but know that there are many more!)

 Yoga isn’t just about flexibility, nor is it just about breathing and stretching.
 Yoga has dozens of different styles that can assist you physically and mentally.
 Most gym, studio, or online yoga classes consist of a sequence that works on,